statelyai/xstate/docs/guides/communication.md

   - the invoked observable completes
 - `onError` - (optional) the transition to be taken when the invoked service encounters an execution error.
 - `autoForward` - (optional) `true` if all events sent to this machine should also be sent (or _forwarded_) to the invoked child (`false` by default)
+  - ⚠️ Avoid setting `autoForward` to `true`, as blindly forwarding all events may lead to unexpected behavior and/or infinite loops.
+Always prefer to explicitly send events, and/or use the `forward(...)` action creator to directly forward an event to an invoked child.
 - `data` - (optional, used only when invoking machines) an object that maps properties of the child machine's [context](./context.md) to a function that returns the corresponding value from the parent machine's `context`.

 ::: warning